aryan0147/Capstone-Project-3/README.md

 # Project Intro: Food Delivery Time Prediction 🚀
 ==============================

-Building FoodRush ETA, a ML-powered API that predicts food delivery times based on factors like restaurant preparation time, traffic conditions, and order details.
+Buidling a MLOps Driven Food Delivery Time Prediction, a ML-powered API that predicts food delivery times based on factors like restaurant preparation time, traffic conditions, and order details.

 The backend is a FastAPI service, deployed on Render, and integrated with MLflow & DVC for model tracking.
 The DVC-tracked data is stored in DagsHub, ensuring efficient version control and reproducibility